 Survey Results.
 A summary of results for 1968-69 is given in Year Book No. 60.
-Results for the second survey, 1973-74 (1974 calendar year for the Higher Education Sector); the third survey, 1976-77 (1976 calendar year for the Higher Education Sector), and the fourth survey, 1978-79 (1978 calendar year for the Higher Education Sector) are given in Year Books No. 61, 64 and 67 respectively.
+Results for the second survey, 1973-74 (1974 calendar year for the Higher Education Sector); the third survey, 1976-77 (1976 calendar year for the Higher Education Sector); and the fourth survey, 1978-79 (1978 calendar year for the Higher Education Sector) are given in Year Books No. 61, 64 and 67 respectively.

 Detailed results for the fifth survey, 1981-82 (1981 calendar year for the Higher Education Sector) are contained in the ABS publications: Research and Experimental Development, Business Enterprises, Australia, 1981-82 (8104.0); Research and Experimental Development, General Government Organisations, Australia, 1981-82 (8109.0); Research and Experimental Development, Higher Education Organisations, Australia, 1981 (8111.0); Research and Experimental Development, All Sector Summary, Australia 1981-82 (8112.0).
-Results for the Private non-Profit Sector are included in catalogue 8112.0.
+Results for the Private Non-profit Sector were included in catalogue 8112.0.
+Results of the Inter Year Survey, 1983-84 are contained in the ABS publication: Research and Experimental Development, Business Enterprises (Inter Year Survey), Australia, 1983-84 (8114.0).
+Some preliminary results for the sixth survey are available and can be found in the ABS publications: Research and Experimental Development, Business Enterprises, Australia, 1984-85, Preliminary (8105.0); Research and Experimental Development, General Government and Private Non-profit Organisations, Australia, 1984-85, Preliminary (8108.0) and Research and Experimental Development, Higher Education Organisations, Australia, 1984, Preliminary (8115.0).

 A summary of results from the fifth survey is presented below.
+Some data are also presented from the 1983-84 Inter Year Survey of the Business Enterprise sector.
 Business Enterprise Sector.
 The estimate of expenditure on R & D carried out in Australia by private and public business enterprises during 1981-82 is \$341m at current prices.
 This represents a 39 per cent increase in expenditure compared with 1978-79.
-At constant (average 1979-80) prices, R & D expenditure is estimated to have decreased by 2 per cent over the same period.
+At constant (average 1979-80) prices, R & D expenditure is estimated to have decreased by 1 per cent over the same period.

-The estimate of manpower effort devoted to R & D carried out in Australia by business enterprises during 1981-82 is 7,923 man-years.
+The estimate of manpower effort devoted to R & D carried out by business enterprises during 1981-82 is 7,923 man-years.
 This represents a decrease of 8 per cent compared with 1978-79.